 Getting ahead of the competition is a major goal for anyone who wants to improve Google rankings.
 After all, it wouldn’t really be an ideal improvement in your rankings if you’re still ranking below your competitors.

 That’s why it’s crucial to keep a close eye on the competition and one up all of their strategies to improve Google rankings.
-This includes monitoring the keywords for which they’re ranking, and re-engineering them for your own content.
+This includes monitoring the keywords that they rank for, and re-engineering your own content to challenge them.
 So you’ll need to create better, more informative content than your competitors using the same keywords they’re using.

 You can use SpyFu’s Competitor Analysis feature for this.
 You just need to enter your competitor’s URL in the search bar and the tool will pull up all of the details of their search engine performance.
 This includes the top organic and paid keywords for which they’re ranking and how many clicks they’re getting for those keywords.